5argon/resource-script/README.md

 When traversing the returned `Ast` object in TypeScript, provided type guards will be useful.
 (This is similar pattern to the TypeScript's Compiler API.)

 I didn't write any documentation on the shape of the returned object yet but it should be fairly straightforward to learn from the `interface.ts` file.
 Type guards can also be learned from `type-guards.ts` file.
 Also of course the test file will show a usage from package consumer's perspective.

+## Related Projects

+Resource Script was created originally to author [Format.JS](https://formatjs.io/) localization terms more easily.
+Required Format.JS code that is required but verbose and difficult to maintain are generated from Resource Script instead.
+Resource Script can model [ICU Message syntax](https://unicode-org.github.io/icu/userguide/format_parse/messages/) in a way that not everything are baked into strings.
+See `resource-script-formatjs`.